valory-xyz/open-autonomy/docs/get_started.md

 <figcaption>Result of the execution the second period of the Hello World {{agent_service}}</figcaption>
 </figure>

+!!! note

+    In Step 2 of the main (printing) functionality, by design, we have required that all agents respond with a dummy constant value.
+    We remark that not all states of the FSM require that all agents respond.
+In this example, we could simply have required that the keeper sends the "Task completed" message, and the remaining agents would simply wait for that single message.

+    Other states might have different waiting conditions, e.g.,
+      * wait that all agents respond with a different value, or
+      * wait that more than a threshold of agents respond with the same value.

+    When the waiting condition is not met during a certain interval, a special timeout event is generated by the `Round`, and the developer is in charge of defining how the FSM will transit in that case.

+## Bird's Eye view
 As a summary, find below an image which shows the main components of the agent and the skill related to the Hello World {{agent_service}} presented in this overview.
-Of course, this is by no means the complete picture of what is inside an agent, but it should give a good intuition of what are the main elements that play a role in any {{agent_service}} and how they interact.
+Of course, this is by no means the complete picture of what is inside an agent, but it should give the developer a good intuition of what are the main elements that play a role in any {{agent_service}} and how they interact.

 <figure markdown>
 ![](./images/hello_world_agent_internal.svg)